Table of Contents

-A shareholders’ agreement is a legally binding contract between shareholders and a company, as well as between each shareholder of the company.
-The “drag along” and “tag along” provisions are a classic example of a balancing act between the rights of a majority shareholder and a minority shareholder.
-This article will explain what a shareholders’ agreement is and what drag along and tag along provisions are.
+A shareholders agreement is a legally binding contract between shareholders and a company, as well as between each shareholder.
+The drag along and tag along provisions are an example of a balancing act between the rights of a majority shareholder and a minority shareholder.
+This article will explain what a shareholders agreement is and what drag along and tag along provisions are.

 - liabilities; and